scriptslay3r/MyRose/README.md

 To be completely honest, I am not a teacher, nor do I have any experience with educating the youth.
 However, through patience, research, and the help from external sources, I am confident I can accomplish this.
 During development, I will start with the most relevant features for my daughter.
 She is currently six months old, and as she grows, I hope the program can grow with her, as I add updates and improvements.

+# A few features I am currently working on

+## Personalization

+	• Ability to pick gender.
+	• Ability to select avatar.
+	• Ability to change icon from Rose to others.
+		○ Examples:
+			§ Astronauts
+			§ Dinosaurs
+			§ Kitten
+			§ Butterfly
+			§ Puppy

+## Features

+	• Interactive stories, such as text and reply based adventures